Neutron lifetime and dark decay of the neutron and hydrogen

 The blue dash curves in Fig. \ref{fig:plot} mark the parameter space which can lead to $n'$ decay time in the range $10^{14}-10^{17}$ yr.
 Yellow shaded region corresponds to excluded region obtained by requiring, rather conservatively, that the $\gamma$ fluxes produced by these decays should not exceed their experimental values obtained by direct observations \cite{Inoue}.
-Taking into account that main contribution of $\gamma$-background in the range of about a MeV is supposedly produced by the Seyfert galaxies and blazars, one should expect that real limits are more stringent.
+Taking into account that main contribution to $\gamma$-background in the MeV range is supposedly produced by the Seyfert galaxies and blazars, one should expect that real limits will be more stringent.